alix-tz/phd/posts/008/index.md

 1. Pay the 300$CA and hope for the process to be over by the 15th of November (to have it refunded to me as a credit from UdeM on my next tuition[^credit]);

-2. Or refuse to pay them and begin having a debt of 300$CA towards the University, potentially pay interests on it and hope for the process to be over by the 15th of November (to have it retroacctively removed from the bill).
+2. Or refuse to pay that part of the bill and begin having a debt of 300$CA towards the University, potentially pay interests on it and hope for the process to be over by the 15th of November (to have it retroacctively removed from the bill).

 This semester, I was only finally getting my 600$CA from Winter, because in Fabruary I had chosen the first and safest option.
 This time, I took a gamble and went for the second scenario.
 I wasn't sure of the actual consequences of contracting a debt with the University, but I was holding on the hope that the RAMQ wouldn't take as long as they announced.